HichamBC/alx-system_engineering-devops/0x00-shell_basics/README.md

 10) 9-firstdirdeletion file is a script that Deletes the directory my_first_directory that is in the /tmp directory.
 11) 10-back file is a script that that changes the working directory to the previous one.
 12) 11-lists file is a script that lists all files in the current directory and the parent of the working directory and the /boot directory.
+13) 12-file_type file is a script that prints the type of the file named iamafile that exist in the /tmp directory.